 This award is open to members and non-members of the British Society of Sports History (BSSH).
 BSSH Trustees may not apply for this award.
-We particularly encourage applications from Black and Minority Ethnic (BME) communities within the UK.
+We particularly encourage applications from underrepresented ethnic communities in the field of Sports History within the UK.

 Parameters of the Award:

-The award aims to help an individual or a community group undertake original primary research into the history of sporting activities within BME communities within the UK.
-The award of up to £2,000 seeks to support research specifically within and about these communities, as they are currently underrepresented within the field of sports history research.
+The award aims to help an individual or a community group undertake original primary research into the history of sporting activities within the UK.
+The award of up to £2,000 seeks to support research specifically within and about currently underrepresented ethnic communities within the field of sports history research.

-The award is intended, first and foremost, to fund new primary research into the history of sporting activities within BME communities in the UK.
-It may be used for oral history research and/or other similar research activities which seek to engage with and capture the sporting histories of these communities.
+The award may be used for oral history research and/or other similar research activities which seek to engage with and capture the sporting histories of these communities.
 Examples of how we envisage that this funding might be used include: travel to archives/research sites, costs of accessing archives/sources, interview transcription, and venue hire for interviews.
 The funding is not intended for: trips to academic conferences, food and drink, pre-existing research projects already supported with funding from elsewhere, or to cover salary costs/teaching buy-out.

 The application should comprise no more than 2 sides of A4, and should provide the following details:

-1. A statement of the projected importance of the project in capturing the sporting history of a BME community in the UK
+1. A statement of the projected importance of the project in capturing the sporting history of an underrepresented ethnic community in the UK

 2. An outline of the proposed research methods

 3. A draft chronology of the research project